sonologico/evtablet/README.md

   libevdev_absinfo *query_properties(int axis)
 ```
 Possible values for axis are ABS_X, ABS_Y, ABS_PRESSURE and ABS_DISTANCE.
 The pointer-to-libevdev_absinfo returned can be used to get access the fields value, minimum, maximum, fuzz, resolution and flat.
 To start using a device, call open with the correct /dev/input path.
 It returns true in case the device was opened correctly and false if not.
 A flag 'good' is also set with this value (this flag is also set to false in case of error processing events).
-Opening new devices closes the old one, even if the operation.
-To close intetionally, call close.
+Opening new devices closes the old one, even if the operation fails.
+To close intentionally, call close.
 ```c++
   bool open(const char *path);
   void close();